Getting Started: ODBC Connections to InterSystems Databases

 For more complete information, including specific supported databases, see the online InterSystems Supported Platforms document for this release.

 An ODBC system has the following components:

-An application makes calls according to the Microsoft ODBC API.
-ODBC calls establish a connection from the client to a data source (see the section on “ODBC Connection Details
+The client application — An application makes calls according to the Microsoft ODBC API.
+ODBC calls establish a connection from the client to a data source (see the section on “ODBC Connection Details”).

 For a particular vendor database, that vendor may offer its own version of the ODBC client driver for that platform.
 Oracle, for example, supplies its own ODBC driver for use with Oracle databases on Windows.
 This may be preferred in some cases because the vendor driver may take advantage of its knowledge of how the database works internally to optimize performance or enhance reliability.

-For an application to connect to a database via ODBC, the application must generally provide the following connection details:
+When connecting to a database via ODBC, an application must generally provide the following connection details: